-Quality Rejection Process: Creation's role
+Quality Rejection Process: Creation's Role

-- We write a Supplier Corrective Action Request (SCAR) and assign supplier responsibility with the information available at the time. - We may change responsibility due to new information provided internally or externally. - We want to work with you on root cause analysis and permanent corrective action. - Our goal is to prevent future problems, waste and cost of defective product while limiting non-conformance exposure to the end customers.
+- A Supplier Corrective Action Request (SCAR) will be generated and assign supplier responsibility with the information available at the time. - Responsibility may be changed due to new information provided internally or externally. - Support and work with the supplier as needed on root cause analysis and permanent corrective action. - Our goal is to prevent future problems, waste and cost of defective product while limiting non-conformance exposure to the end customers.